 Ok, so at 1989, this tune doesn't necessarily hit the "classic" country mark per se.
 But as Garth Brooks' first ever single and a song he still plays at every live show, "Much Too Young (To Feel This Damn Old)" holds a special place in country music worthy of mention.

-After all, Brooks is the closest thing to a modern-day Elvis we’ve got.
-And that’s not an exaggeration.
+After all, Brooks is the closest thing to a modern-day Elvis Presley we've got.
+And that's not an exaggeration.
 So his first single holds a very important place in country music.
-But despite his humongous success in the very same year with “If Tomorrow Never Comes,” this tune only made it to No. 8 on the carts.
+But despite his humongous success in the very same year with "If Tomorrow Never Comes," this tune only made it to No. 8 on the carts.
+You could argue that just as "My Home's in Alabama's" decent chart success paved the way for Alabama's unreal string of No. 1's, "Much Too Young (To Feel This Damn Old)" kicked open the gate for "The Dance," "Friends in Low Places" and other modern chart-busters.

 "(Ghost) Riders In The Sky" enjoyed plenty of success in 1949, when five different artists released it.
 That in part led to Vaughn Monroe's orchestral version reaching No. 1 on Billboard's nascent chart.
 The publication eventually named it the top song of 1949.

-Which makes it particularly hard to believe that Johnny Cash couldn’t take the song to No. 1 on country radio.
+Which makes it particularly hard to believe that Johnny Cash couldn't take the song to No. 1 on country radio.
 Though he got it ever so close, peaking at No. 2 in 1979.
-Today, the foreboding “Yippie yi oh, yippie yi ay” refrain feels as American as cowboy movies and apple pie.
+Today, the foreboding "Yippie yi oh, yippie yi ay" refrain feels as American as cowboy movies and apple pie, even if it never reached the commercial heights of "Ring of Fire" or "Folsom Prison Blues."

 The song continues to be one of the most popular country western songs in the world.
 More than 100 different acts recorded their own version of the song from all across the globe.
 That galloping horn melody line brings goosebumps just about every time.
 But nobody took it closer to No. 1 on the country chart than the Man In Black.